IN THIS ARTICLE

 Fortunately, some brilliant minds have created and generously open-sourced several deep learning frameworks that can be easily integrated by people with little to no knowledge of machine learning technology.
 Thanks to these frameworks, you can easily upload your data and train a deep learning model to perform accurate and intuitive predictive analysis for you.
 Even for skilled researchers and Ph.D.-wielding data scientists, these frameworks can dramatically improve speed and productivity.

-So let’s take a look at some of the best deep learning frameworks for 2019.
+So let’s take a look at some of the best deep learning frameworks.

 It has the most GitHub activity and learning resources, making it relatively easy for people to learn.
 TensorFlow also happens to be the most used framework by developers right now, which means finding experienced deep learning developers to work on a project will be easier.
+It is also very popular among data scientists for creating dataflow graph.
 Add to it the comprehensive documentation by Google and support for multiple languages, including C++, Python, and R, and you have a really comprehensive package for deep learning, leaving no reason why it wouldn’t be a great option for you.

 PyTorch is younger than TensorFlow but is racing ahead in popularity rather quickly.
 Coming from another powerhouse, Facebook, PyTorch has managed to garner massive interest in the developer community due to its flexibility and customizability.
 As of now, it is the second most popular standalone framework and could very well take over the top spot.